National Ethanol Industry

 In 2022, the nation’s ethanol industry used 5.3 billion bushels of corn, around 35% of corn produced, for ethanol and coproduct production, which includes 36.4 million metric tons of high-quality livestock feed.

 The Renewable Fuels Standard (RFS) came to an important crossroad in 2022 with Congress including specific volume requirements for only the first 15 years.
 Moving forward EPA is given more discretion to “set” RFS volumes.
 In December 2022, EPA proposed the first RFS “set” rule for 2023 and beyond.
 The proposal leaves conventional renewable fuel volumes at 15 billion gallons for 2023 and increases it to 15.25 billion gallons for 2024 and 2025.

 REDUCED GAS PRICES

-In 2021, the nation’s ethanol industry produced 35.4 million metric tons (mmt) of distillers grains, gluten feed and gluten meal.
+In 2022, the nation’s ethanol industry produced 36.4 million metric tons (mmt) of distillers grains, gluten feed and gluten meal.
 These bio-products are valuable corn and soybean meal substitutes in rations used around the world to feed beef and dairy cows, pigs, chickens, turkeys, fish, and other animals.
-Approximately 11.6 mmt were exported in 2021 to more than 50 countries with half the exports going to Southeast and East Asia and another 20% going to Mexico.
-Also produced were 3.8 billion pounds of corn distillers oil, a $2.1 billion market underpinning the production of biodiesel, renewable diesel and poultry feed.
-The industry also captured 2.7 million tons of CO2, which was used for dry ice production, bottling, food processing, and other uses.
+Approximately 11.4 mmt were exported in 2022 to more than 50 countries with half the exports going to Southeast and East Asia and another 20% going to Mexico.
+Also produced were 4.2 billion pounds of corn distillers oil, a poultry feed ingredient and major feedstock for biodiesel and renewable diesel.
+The industry also captured 2.8 million tons of CO2, which was used for dry ice production, bottling, food processing, and other uses.